sammysignal/sammysignal.github.io/README.md

 # sammysignal.github.io
-This is the code for my personal website.
-It is hosted using the following technologies:
+This is the code for my personal website, which can be viewed at [sameermehra.com](https://sameermehra.com/)

+It is generated using the following technologies:

  - [GitHub Pages](https://pages.github.com/)
  - [Jekyll](https://github.com/jekyll/jekyll) - which is built right into github pages.
 It uses the [jackal](https://github.com/clenemt/jackal) theme.